kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 [http://transnationalhistory.net/world/](http://transnationalhistory.net/world/)

 This is a public facing website where students will contribute postings, but no students will be asked to use their real name.
+It should include footnotes for reference to a source, but no bibliography.
 You can set or change your pseudonym through the blog interface whenever you like.
+Students are required to post a **minimum of four postings** during the semester and these postings must be **posted across at least four different weeks**.
+They are due in Week 7 so you may skip a week or two.

+Again, your blog entries must be **written, uploaded, and publicly visible** on dates from four different weeks (Monday to Sunday semester weeks).
+You cannot write the posts and then upload them all at once as the deadline nears.
+You cannot post entries and set their date to an earlier point in the semester.
+Any submitted blog entry which comes from the same Monday to Sunday week as another post will receive a 4 point penalty.

-Students are required to post a **minimum of four postings** during the semester and these postings must be **posted across at least four different weeks** (that is they must be online and visible).
-However, there is flexibility on the content: you may post on readings from before or after the week it relates to, and may have more than one posting related to material from a single week.
+There is flexibility on the content: you may post on readings from before or after the week it relates to, and may have more than one posting related to material from a single week.
 The total number of words posted across the semester must be a minimum of 2,400 words posted during the course of the semester.
-You may have some short postings (say, 300 words) or longer postings (I would suggest not going over 1,500), and you are free to post more than four postings during the semester, or exceed the word limit.
+You may have some short postings (say, 300 words) or longer postings (I would suggest not going over 1,500), and of course you are free to post more than four postings during the semester, or exceed the word limit overall.

-By the Friday of Week 11, you should choose four of your online blog postings (minimum 2,400 words) and copy and paste them into a document, including their word count, titles, links to the online version, and, importantly, the date they were posted online into a document and upload this document to the MMS.
+By the Friday of Week 7, you should choose four of your online blog postings (minimum 2,400 words) and copy and paste them into a document, including their word count, titles, links to the online version, and, importantly, the date they were posted online into a document and upload this document to the MMS.
 The postings *must already be on the blog, and cannot be new postings produced for the submission*.
 Points for the overall mark will be the average of the mark on the four selected and submitted postings.
 Each posting will receive a mark based on the cumulative score according to the following simple criteria, which are judged to be *either present or absent* (no partial marks)

-* 4 points if the posting makes a clear analytical point
+* 3 points if the posting makes a clear analytical point
-* 4 points if the posting makes concrete references to particular parts of a reading, with a footnote
+* 3 points if the posting makes concrete references to particular parts of a reading, with a footnote
 * 3 points if the posting was well-written in terms of language
 * 3 points if the posting was relevant to assigned readings or further readings
 * 3 points if the posting keeps a good focus throughout.
+* 2 points if the posting had no issues of accuracy
 * 3 additional points will be given for postings that are of especially high quality

 A decent posting, with no significant flaws, should, therefore, get a score of 17.
 Particularly strong postings may garner 20s.